HMS-Core/hms-flutter-plugin/flutter-hms-gameservice/README.md

 Before a game is released, you can use a tester account to sign in to the game and test the game achievements, leaderboards, and saved games.
 Avoid releasing achievements or leaderboards when the corresponding game is still undergoing tests.
 This is because achievement or leaderboard data changes along with game operations performed by the tester account, and it cannot be reset once they have been released.

-Note that HUAWEI AppAssistant can display achievements, leaderboards, and saved games only after your game is released and only on devices running EMUI 10.0 or later and HUAWEI AppAssistant 10.3 or later is installed.
-(HUAWEI AppAssistant 10.1 or later for achievements).
+Note that Huawei AppAssistant can display achievements, leaderboards, and saved games only after your game is released and only on devices running EMUI 10.0 or later and Huawei AppAssistant 10.3 or later is installed.
+(Huawei AppAssistant 10.1 or later for achievements).

 ## Sample Project